 The trap tightens

-On December 21, 1918, a man giving the name Harry Harris walked into a department store in Pittsburgh, Pennsylvania, and after selecting a $97 lady’s coat, he handed the cashier a $200 traveler’s checks and received $103 in change.
+On December 21, 1918, a man giving the name Harry Harris walked into a department store in Pittsburgh, Pennsylvania.
+After selecting a $97 lady’s coat, he handed the cashier a $200 traveler’s check and received $103 in change.
 Before Harris had even exited the store, the store’s credit department saw the traveler’s check and compared it to the Pinkerton circular that had arrived just that morning.
 The manager approached the shopper and demanded the return of the coat and the $103.

 “There must be some mistake,” stated the shopper.